clivant/getdata-007-course-project/CodeBook.md

 After computing the average based on activities, the average based on subject is calculated via similar means.
 The return values from the tapply function calls are also appended to tidyDataDf.

+The column names of tidyDataDf was dynamically generated.

+For the average based on activity type, it follows the following form:
+Avg <measure_column_name> for <activity_label>

+For the average based on subject, it follows the following form:
+Avg <measure_column_name> for subject: <subject_id>

+All the values in tidyDataDf is of type double.

 Writing tidy data frame
 ===========================

 The resultant tidyDataDf is then written to disk via the write.table function.